-The supplies are pretty minimal here.
+The printmaking supplies are pretty minimal here.
 I suggest using cardboard from cereal boxes or something similar for the printing plate itself.
-My kids eat an obscene amount of cereal so a.) we have it readily available.
-And, b.) it is the perfect weight to provide some height to your collage while still being easy for little hands to cut.
+My kids eat an obscene amount of cereal so a.) we have it readily available and, b.) it is the perfect weight to provide some height to your collage while still being easy for little hands to cut.

 Each child will need two pieces of cardboard.
-One to create the collage on and one to cut up to create the pattern pieces.
-I drew some loosely straight lines with pencil across the box serving as the base so that the kids had some guideline to contain their patterns.
-If a pattern strays into another lane no big deal but the lines give them a place to start!
+One to create the collage on (the background) and one to cut up to create the pattern pieces.
+I suggest giving kids precut strips from which to cut their patterns.
+This gives them a manageable place to start!

 The beauty of using a free supply (like cereal boxes) is that it gives kids the freedom to experiment.
 Cut out a bunch of shapes.
 Play with them, rearrange them, and see what you like the most.

+Once kids have created a single row of pattern go ahead and glue it down.
 Plain old Elmer’s glue works great to fix the shapes in place.
-Leave them and go read a book ’cause the collages must be totally dry and fixed in place for the next step!
+Move on to creating another row of patterns.
+When the background paper is full leave them and go read a book ’cause the collages must be totally dry and fixed in place for the next step!

 So, this is the part where it is helpful to use some actual printmaking supplies.
-You could try brushing on acrylic paint with a brush and pulling a print but in my experience acrylic and tempera dry too quickly to get a good print.
+You could brush on acrylic paint and pull a print but in my experience acrylic and tempera dry too quickly to get a good print.